-Q: What can I do to support you during the donation process?
+Q: What can I do to support you?

-- You can support my decision to move forward in the process.
-I have researched the process and I am educated about the side effects and risks.
-I am willing to help this patient in need. - There may be days leading up to donation or after donation when I don't feel well.
-You can help take care of me and monitor my health.
-We can review the donation materials together so we are both prepared for the side effects I may encounter. - I will need your emotional support.
-I might be feeling emotional as I go through this process and I may learn information about the health of the patient that may be hard for me. - As I recover from donation, I might not be able to do all of my normal household chores for a while.
-I may need help from you or another family member or friend. - You can help spread the word about the opportunity to save someone's life.
+- You can support and be proud of my decision to move forward in the process.
+I have researched the process and am educated about the side effects and risks.
+I am willing to help this patient in need. - You can be my advocate throughout the process.
+There may be moments when I'm anxious, excited or uncomfortable.
+You can be there for me, offering encouragement and reassurance, as well as helping me with daily tasks when needed. - You can help spread the word about the opportunity to save someone's life.
 For people with life-threatening blood cancers like leukemia, lymphoma, sickle cell and other diseases, a cure exists-but they need their genetic match to join the registry.
 Help make sure every patient gets the transplant they need.
 Encourage others to join the registry, or consider making a financial contribution to help more people find their cure.